How volunteering works at the council

 What you will be asked to do

-Every volunteer role will have a specific role description and we will ensure that, with the help of a supervisor and training, you will understand what is expected of you.
+Every volunteer role has a specific role description and we’ll ensure that, with the help of a supervisor and training, you understand what is expected of you.

 Each volunteer will be assigned to a supervisor who will be responsible for training, safety, welfare and support.

-Suitable training will be organised in order to reduce the risks to yourself and the Council and to ensure that you gain the necessary skills to be able to carry out the role,.
-You will be given clear instructions and training on safe practice when using specialised equipment.
+Training will be organised in order to enhance the service you deliver, your confidence in that role and to reduce the risks to yourself and the Council.
+You’ll always be given clear instructions and training on safe practice when using specialised equipment.

-A volunteer isn’t a member of staff and therefore not legally obliged to volunteer at designated times.
-You will agree at the outset what time you are willing to give to the Council but in order to run a project/service ideally you would be expected to attend at the agreed times for your volunteering role.
+A volunteer isn’t a member of staff and is not legally obliged to volunteer at designated times.
+You’ll agree at the outset what time you are able to give to the service you’ll help out with.
+You should never feel pressurised into doing more hours than you’re happy with, as volunteering should enhance your life, not be a chore.

 Volunteering while claiming benefits